b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 ## Problem {#sec:compound_interest_problem}

-There is this cartoon [Futurama](https://en.wikipedia.org/wiki/Futurama) that tells the story of a guy named Fry.
+There is this cartoon [Futurama](https://en.wikipedia.org/wiki/Futurama) that tells a story of a guy named Fry.
 The character was accidentally frozen on December 31, 1999 and wakes up back to life on December 31, 2999.
 In season 1 episode 6 Fry visits his old bank.
 The teller informs him that he had on his account 93 cents in 1999.
 However, with an average yearly interest of 2.25% over